iProgramMC/CrappyScript/readme.txt

   of somewhat supporting UTF-8 characters as identifier names (well, as long as the standard C functions will let me).
 So yes, you can name your "hello" function `こんにちわ`.

-* Global variables take over parameter names.
+* Global variables take priority over parameter names.

 This language is VERY incomplete.
 A lot of features are still TBD, including, but not limited to: